jluo41/set_mac/2_install_anaconda.md

 #### 2.1 Install Anacondas with .sh files

-1. download the `command-line installer` files.

 ![Dowonloads](https://cloud.githubusercontent.com/assets/18824134/18459893/e59a92be-799f-11e6-9f67-77daa4c4ad32.png)

+1. Download the `command-line installer` files.

-2. make a new directory on your root directory, named `Environments`.
+2. Make a new directory on your root directory, named `Environments`.

-3. then change directory to where the downloaded files are.
+3. Change directory to where the downloaded files are.
 Generally, it is `Downloads` folder.

-4. enter this command in terminal
+4. Enter this command in terminal

    `$ sudo bash Anaconda3-4.1.1-MacOSX-x86_64.sh # for python3.5`